Skip to content

 Einstein applied a whole new reasoning process and introduced the revolutionary hypothesis of the quantization of radiation energy (photons).
 He used the ideal gas model of particles to make an analogy with the quantized radiation model.
 He considered the entropy change of an ideal gas at constant temperature when the volume changes reversibily.
 From this he concluded, comparing equations, that the physical behavior of both systems must be equivalent: if the ideal gas refers to material "particles", the electromagnetic radiation must also refer to “particles”, in this case photons.

 An important application of the photoelectric effect was made by K.M.
 Siegbahn (1918-2007) who received the 1981 Physics Nobel Prize “for his contribution to the development of high-resolution electron spectroscopy”.
-The document called WORK indicates the following:
+The document called Work indicates the following:

 WORK: “According to quantum physics principles, the electrons in atoms and molecules have defined energy levels.
 Albert Einstein’s theory of the “photoelectric effect” says that a light particle (photon) can liberate an electron from an atom if it has sufficient energy.
 In the 1950s Kai Siegbahn developed methods for achieving highly accurate measurements of energy levels in atoms by irradiating them with photons and measuring the energy of the electrons emitted using the photoelectric effect.”